Paris Pictures, France

-Take a walk in the Jardin des Tuileries, next to the Louvre Museum.
+Take a walk in the Jardin des Tuileries, next to the Louvre Museum, Paris pictures.
 Nude by Aristide Maillol.

 Paris is the most visited city in the world and deserves the attention because it’s stunning, stylish and sensual, with a dramatic past and a buoyant present, even if France’s economic status generally is questionable thanks to weak and short-sighted politicians.